mdo/wtf-html-css/README.md

 # WTF, HTML and CSS?

 Open an issue or a pull request to suggest changes or additions.
-Support for any of the issues below is not provided.
+Support for items listed below is not provided.

 -----